quantnetwork/overledger-sdk-javascript/api_reference.md

 Takes in an overledger definition of a transaction for XRP, converts it into a form that the XRP distributed ledger will understand, and then signs the transaction

+<a name="module_overledger-dlt-bitcoin.Bitcoin+getFinalScripts"></a>

+#### *bitcoin*.getFinalScripts()
+Function overloading for the getFinalScripts in the psbt library.
+This function will be called in case of a non supported type of redeem script, like HTLC.
+Finalize the psbt object with the data that should be provided to unlock the bitcoin

 <a name="module_overledger-dlt-bitcoin.Bitcoin+createAccount"></a>

 #### *bitcoin*.createAccount()